 SC Livable Streets Academy

-- PCC believes the model County funding story is found in Charleston county, because few other counties fund walk/bike facilities like Charleston.
-Hear Devri Detoma, Engineer with Charleston County, describe her work.
-This county funds their ped/bike facilities primarily from programmed funding from the gas-tax funded County Transportation Committee and their Penny Sales Tax.
+- The model County funding story in Charleston County, SC, was described by Devri Detoma, Engineer with Charleston County, where they fund ped/bike infrastructure from an annual, regularly programmed funding program, with money from the gas-tax funded County Transportation Committee and their Penny Sales Tax.
 Devri's Powerpoint Presentation is available here.
 Video link is here

 These will be followed by a request for brief applications for further one-on-one meetings and customized trainings.
 Priority will be given to community groups of citizens who are diverse, committed to attend towards a common goal, and who already have an existing relationship with at least one elected official or town/city/county/regional staff planner or engineer.
 Contact us for more information today!